aws-deadline/deadline-cloud-for-houdini/README.md

 Manual installation is supported on Windows, Mac, and Linux.

 To install the submitter plug-in, refer to [DEVELOPMENT.md](DEVELOPMENT.md) section `Submitter Development Workflow`.
-Also refer to Deadline Cloud's [documentation](https://docs.aws.amazon.com/deadline-cloud/latest/userguide/submitter.html) on how to launch and use the Houdini submitter after installation.

 ### Using the Submitter

 To use the Houdini submitter:
 1. Open Houdini.
-2. In the network editor (usually in the bottom right side of Houdini), select the `/out` network.
+2. In the Network Editor, usually in the lower right side of Houdini, select the `/out` network.
 3. Press tab, and enter `deadline`.
-4. Select the Deadline Cloud option and click within the `/out` network to create the node.
+4. Select the Deadline Cloud option and place it within the `/out` network to create the node.
 5. Connect the output of the last render output node (ROP) (for example, Karma, Mantra, or compositing) in your existing `/out` network to the input of the Deadline Cloud node.
-6. Click the Deadline Cloud node.
+6. Choose the Deadline Cloud node.
-7. Enter any job settings in the node editor (usually in the top right side of Houdini).
+7. Enter any job settings in the node editor, usually in the upper right side of Houdini.
-8. Go to the bottom right of the node editor and click "Submit".
+8. In the bottom right of the node editor, choose "Submit".

-9. The Deadline Cloud submission will automatically parse the connected `/out` network tree and submit each node as a step in the job, maintaining the dependency tree.
+The Deadline Cloud submission will automatically parse the connected `/out` network tree and submit each node as a step in the job maintaining the dependency tree.

 ### Adaptor